 A common challenge for the controller role is in closing the month-end and period-end books in preparation to issue financial statements.
 This duty requires precision, timing, and efficiency.
 Sequential steps — from recording transactions to generating financial statements — must be done efficiently, collaboratively, and accurately before accountants can close the books.

-Managers, analysts, Boards, and investors are digesting market information in real time and are beginning to expect the same of financial results.
+Managers, analysts, Boards, and investors digest market information in real-time and are beginning to expect the same financial results.
 To meet these high expectations, the CFO and controller need to find ways to speed up their financial close processes to report the financial results before they become perceived as old news in the new world

-The closing process has traditionally been a slow one with many companies taking two weeks to close its subsidiary’s books and another two to three weeks to roll up and consolidate the results.
-In today’s fast paced digital world, much has been done to help accelerate that process with integrated enterprise resource planning systems, general ledger and consolidate software.
+The closing process has traditionally been a slow one with many companies taking two weeks to close their subsidiary’s books and another two to three weeks to roll up and consolidate the results.
+In today’s fast-paced digital world, much has been done to help accelerate that process with integrated enterprise resource planning systems, general ledger, and consolidated software.

 In this online continuing education course, the speaker Lynn Fountain will discuss the many facets involved in closing the books and will provide insights into expediting the process in order to be able to create more timely financial statements.

 Typical steps in the accounting close process include:

 In this online CPE/CPD webinar, we will discuss the elements of the financial close and also important concepts to assist the controller in accelerating their close timeline.

 This includes addressing of all functional areas of the close including payroll, invoicing, payables, inventory, cash, and the general ledger.
 In this online CPE course, we will also discuss important concepts of ensuring that your financial close is accurate by discussing bank reconciliations, overhead allocations, bad debt reserves, unpaid wages, accruals for vacation time, account reconciliations, deprecation, and overall financial statement review.